Crossing the Tiber

-And to my great amazement, the very first Christians believed the same thing about the Sunday sacrifice as the Catholics do today!
-The disciples of the Apostles referred to what we called “communion” as the very Body and Blood of Jesus, the same flesh that was nailed to the cross (see St. Ignatius of Antioch, Letter to the Smyrnaeans, 6, 7, c.
-AD 110).
-The Didache, written during the New Testament period, calls the Eucharist a sacrifice and reminds the first century Christians to confess their sins (Confession) before offering their Sunday morning sacrifice (section 14).
+And to my great amazement, I learned that the very first Christians believed the same thing about the Sunday sacrifice as Catholics today!
+The disciples of the Apostles referred to what we called “communion” as the very Body and Blood of Jesus, the same flesh that was nailed to the cross (see St. Ignatius of Antioch, Letter to the Smyrnaeans, 6, 7, ca. ad 110).
+The Didache, written during the New Testament period, calls the Eucharist a sacrifice and reminds the first-century Christians to confess their sins (Confession) before offering their Sunday morning sacrifice (section 14).

 Problem Number Two: The Bible Alone?

 The Bible itself never promotes “Bible alone.”
-We realized that sola Scriptura was unscriptural.
+We realized that sola scriptura was unscriptural.
 The early Church had the Apostolic Tradition, bishops in the apostolic succession and, only later, a gradually recognized and collected New Testament.
 And where did the authority to chose and close the canon of Scripture come from?
-As St. Augustine said, “I would not believe the holy Gospels if it were not for the authority of the Holy Catholic Church (Against the Epistle of Manichaeus Called Fundamental, 5, 6, c.
-AD 397).
+As St. Augustine said, “I would not believe the holy Gospels if it were not for the authority of the Holy Catholic Church” (Against the Epistle of Manichaeus Called Fundamental, 5, 6, ca. ad 397).

-St. Paul himself said that it was the church of the living God that was the pillar and bulwark of the truth, not the Bible (see 1 Timothy 3:15).
+St. Paul himself said that it was the church of the living God that was the pillar and bulwark of the truth, not the Bible (see 1 Tim 3:15).

 Problem Number Three: Morals

 The third issue was no less monumental.
 What about morals?
 We had just returned from studying with Dr. Francis Schaeffer in Switzerland.
-Time Magazine referred to him as the missionary to the intellectual and he spoke uniquely to those searching for the truth.
-He was a Presbyterian minister, very evangelical, in the tradition of John Calvin and the Bible alone and faith alone persuasion.
+Time magazine referred to him as the missionary to the intellectual, and he spoke uniquely to those searching for the truth.
+He was a Presbyterian minister, very Evangelical, in the tradition of the John-Calvin-Bible-alone-and-faith-alone persuasion.
 He encouraged us to return to America and speak out against abortion.
 This we did.

 Something was seriously wrong with American Evangelicalism!
-I knew enough from my reading of history that ALL Christian traditions from the beginning of Christianity until the beginning of the 20th century condemned as sinful not only abortion but also contraceptives.
-Had God changed his mind?
+I knew enough from my reading of history that ALL Christian traditions from the beginning of Christianity until the beginning of the twentieth century condemned as sinful not only abortion but also contraceptives.
+Had God changed His mind?
 Who spoke for God in this matter?

 It did not take a rocket scientist to realize that among the thousands of Protestant traditions, sects, churches, and denominations that one could find a group to fit any idea of morals desired.
 Maybe someone had had an abortion and didn’t want to feel guilty.
 They could find a church to tickle their ears.
 What if someone were more concerned about a good music ministry than morals?
 No problem, the mega-church down the road might fit that customized request with no problem.

 I realized that many Americans decide on their church the same way they choose their restaurant at lunch time.
-We drive down Main Street and on one side of the street is Burger King, McDonalds, KFC and Pizza Hut.
+We drive down Main Street, and on one side of the street are Burger King, McDonalds, KFC, and Pizza Hut.
 What I feel like today determines what restaurant I choose.